vyomasystems-lab/challenges-arpit306/README.md

 **Multiplexer**
 In this given design we have a 31:1 multiplexer with 5 select lines.
 Each input & output lines are all a two bit bus signal.
 The assert statement is used to check whether the observed outut is same as the expected output or not.
-The following errors 👇 are seen.
+The following errors 👇 were seen.

 ![bugs_mux](https://user-images.githubusercontent.com/68592620/182046801-56142189-f087-4744-9271-9bc77367fc8d.png)